HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Listening with all your senses, learning is a journey of mutual discovery

-Each day is a new encounter best met with an open curiosity.
+Each day presents a new encounter, best met with an open mind and curiosity.
 In Reggio Emilia, children are seen as researchers.
 The educators do not see themselves as ‘the sage on the stage' with all the knowledge.
-To quote Melbourne musicians, Cat Empire offers children' the light with no lime’.
+To quote Melbourne musicians, the Cat Empire offers children the light with no lime.
 The teachers stay out of the limelight.
 At the same time, they don’t hand it over to the children.
 The research is in partnership.
 Research means that you don’t know the answers.
 The innovative projects that have emerged from Reggio Emilia commence in places no one else is looking.
 They often work in liminal spaces, the borders between things.
-‘Nature and the Digital’, is one example where educators put together elements frequently seen in opposition.
-Rather than reducing nature in this digital world, digital technology gave children a macro view barely available to the human eye.
+‘Nature and the Digital ’ is one example where educators bring together elements that are frequently seen in opposition.
+Rather than reducing nature in this digital world, digital technology has given children a macro view that is barely available to the human eye.
 And then there is a microscope to play with!

 How is research as a critical activity linked with neuroscience?

-If you cast your mind back to the conditions for learning proposed by the Buzan brothers, you will remember that ‘we remember new things we can connect to what is already known.’The critical partof this research condition for successful learning is that new information, is connected to what has gone before.
+If you cast your mind back to the conditions for learning proposed by the Buzan brothers, you will remember that ‘we remember new things we can connect to what is already known.’The critical part of this research condition for successful learning is that new information is connected to what has gone before.
 Regularly in our classrooms across the world, teachers introduce new unrelated content.
 It is external to children’s current knowledge base.
 Jean Piaget’s concepts of assimilation and accommodation help explain why linking the unknown to the known is beneficial.
 Children make meaning from their experiences and build a schema of related information in their memories.
 When encountering something new and related, they assess the incoming data in light of what they already have in mind.
-If things do not match up exactly, their thinking is alerted, and they re-examine assimilated information and accommodate and update it (Piaget & Inhelder, 2008).
+If things do not match up exactly, their thinking is alerted, and they re-examine the assimilated information, accommodating and updating it (Piaget & Inhelder, 2008).

 7. The Hundred Languages of Expression